 Hirsch & Lyon is a Phoenix-based injury law firm that has focused entirely on providing top-tier legal advocacy for the victims of car accidents, truck accidents, and motorcycle accidents.
 The Phoenix personal injury attorneys at Hirsch & Lyon have over 65 years of combined experience, with a long track record of success in obtaining favorable results for clients, whether through settlement negotiations or at trial.

-Call 602-535-1900 or contact us online to set up a free consultation with our Phoenix car accident lawyers today.
-Our attorneys will assess your claims and help you navigate the challenging landscape of car accident litigation.
+Call 602-535-1900 or contact us online to set up a free consultation with one of our our Phoenix car accident lawyers today.
+Our legal team will assess your claims and help you navigate the challenging landscape of car accident litigation.

 Phoenix Car Accident FAQs

 Q: What recovery options are there if the negligent driver is uninsured or underinsured?

 A: If the negligent driver is uninsured or underinsured, you can make a claim against your own insurance company (you can stack your own coverage on top of the at-fault driver’s liability coverage, for example).
 Alternatively, depending on the circumstances of your case, you may be able to file a claim against other liable parties who contributed to your injuries.

 Q: What is the statute of limitations deadline for a car accident claim?